2020’s Chaotic Console Releases: Six Ways a Specialty eCommerce Site Could Have Helped

 Microsoft fared little better with the Xbox Series X launch, says Rachel Kaser with The Next Web.
 At least two major retailers — Best Buy and Amazon — did not launch preorder options on the consoles until well after the official launch time.
 Kaser adds that Amazon didn’t even have a page for the Xbox Series X ready for the deadline.

-Both companies could have contained the chaos by utilizing an eCommerce platform that was designed to manage sudden rushes of site traffic.
+Both companies could have contained the chaos by utilizing a specialized eCommerce site platform that was designed to manage sudden rushes of site traffic.
 With its specialty sales site, digital entertainment provider Square Enix can handle extremely high sales velocity—up to 350 orders per second—without slowing conversion rates.
 Square Enix saw a 50% increase in total sales during its first year on the new platform, a customer retention increase of over 40% and a 25% increase in fourth-quarter holiday sales.